daxovid/daxovid_website/content/project/scientist-spotlights/index.md

 ---
 title: Scientist Spotlights Initiative
-summary: Curricular supplements that engage students in reflective writing to teach science content through the stories of counterstereotypical scientists
+summary: Curricular supplements that engage students in reflective writing to teach science content through the stories of counterstereotypical scientists in collaboration with Jeff Schinske at Foothill Community College and Kimberly D. Tanner at SEPAL Lab in San Francisco State
 tags:
 - Scientist Spotlights
 date: "2022-11-12T00:00:00Z"